Darkade/Darkade.github.io/_posts/2020-09-21-role-of-dice.md

 layout: post
 title: "The role of dice in role playing games"
 featuredimage: /assets/2020-09-20/ian-gonzalez-oVXMtsMejqo-unsplash.jpg
-description: "Dice are present in most table top RPGs and they affect the way the game feels, and what the players come to expect of the game."
+description: "Dice are present in most table top RPGs and they affect the way the game feels, and what the players come to expect of the game.
+What's the role of the dice in your favorite game?"
 imagewidth: 1920
 imageheight: 1283
 ---